 TOM: OK.
 Have you turned to the manufacturer to ask the question as to what might be going on to epoxy to adhere to floor?

 JUDY: Well, we have asked and the calcium chloride did come up as a possibility.
 But they don’t really know what to do about that.

 TOM: So, you did talk directly to the manufacturer, not the retailer, about this.

 JUDY: The retailer actually talked with the manufacturer about it.

-TOM: I would go right to the manufacturer and speak with them directly about this.
+TOM: I would go right to the manufacturer and speak with them directly about getting epoxy to adhere to floor.
 I don’t like going through the middle man because – not that I don’t trust the retailer to do this.
 You can never be sure if they’re actually talking to the right guy.
 And they could be talking to – you see, they could be talking to a field rep who thinks he knows the answer and maybe he doesn’t.